-Net interest income was \$19,550, \$16,356, and \$15,332 in 2022, 2021 and 2020, respectively.
+Net interest income was \$22,715, \$19,550, and \$16,356 in 2023, 2022 and 2021, respectively.
 Net interest income is the difference between interest income and interest expense.
 Net interest income is the principal source of earnings for the Association and is impacted by volume, yields on assets and cost of debt.
-Higher average daily balances on loan volumes, as well as higher rates on loanable funds are the primary reasons for the increases over 2021.
+Higher average daily balances on loan volumes, as well as higher rates are the primary reasons for the increases over 2022.
 The effects of changes in average volume and interest rates on net interest income over the past three years are presented in the following table: